 BA is designed to manage the consequences often seen with someone who is suffering from depressed mood.
 BA focuses on the depressed person’s behaviours that keep him or her stuck in depression.
-The behavioural counsellor helps the client examine their triggers for depression-related behaviours, as well as the effects of depressive behaviour on mood and pursuit of important activities (e.g. attending work).
-Acting as a coach, the behavioural counsellor encourages the client to engage in behaviours that disrupt the cycle of depression.
+The Psychotherapist helps the client examine their triggers for depression-related behaviours, as well as the effects of depressive behaviour on mood and pursuit of important activities (e.g. attending work) and encourages the client to engage in behaviours that disrupt the cycle of depression.
 Clients who participate in BA learn how to examine the interactions among their behaviours and moods, how to stop the cycle of depression, and how to prevent future depressive episodes.

-Behaviour Therapy (BT) focuses on an individual’s learnt, or conditioned, behaviour and how this can be changed.
-The approach assumes that if a behaviour can be learnt, then it can be unlearnt (or reconditioned), therefore, it is useful for dealing with issues such as phobias or addictions.
+Behaviour Therapy (BT) focuses on an individual’s learned, or conditioned, behaviour and how this can be changed.
+The approach assumes that if a behaviour can be learned, then it can be unlearned (or reconditioned), therefore, it is useful for dealing with issues such as phobias or addictions.

 Behaviour therapy helps a person understand how changing his or her behaviour can lead to positive changes in his/her life.
 Often, the focus is on helping the person engage in positive or value-consistent behaviours.
-The behavioural counsellor works with the client to examine the barriers to or difficulties in engaging in these types of behaviours.
-The behavioural counsellor also teaches the client to analyze their own behaviour, as well as the effects their behaviours have on mood and other areas of life.
+The Psychotherapist works with the client to examine the barriers to or difficulties in engaging in these types of behaviours.
+The Psychotherapist also teaches the client to analyze their own behaviour, as well as the effects their behaviours have on mood and other areas of life.
 This approach tends to be more time-limited and focused on a specific problem that the person is encountering.